 020 7832 3200

-Client testimonial: ‘Your thorough and methodical approach has made the case so much easier for the authority.
+‘Your thorough and methodical approach has made the case so much easier for the authority.
 I know that we have all felt in safe hands with you leading this case in court.
 It has been an emotional journey but we are absolutely delighted with the outcome’.
-Service Manager, Children Services, April 2019.
+Service Manager, Children Services, March 2019.

 Judith Pepper specialises in family law, primarily public law proceedings representing local authorities, parents and guardians, as well as other family members and intervenors.
 She is often instructed in complex care proceedings involving non-accidental injury and medical evidence, sexual abuse allegations, serious domestic violence, and placement outside the jurisdiction as well as cases involving vulnerable adults and forced marriage.

 A large number of Judith’s cases have involved parallel criminal proceedings.
 Her previous experience of practice in criminal law means that she has a knowledge of the issues involved in ongoing criminal investigations.

 Judith also has extensive experience in all areas of private law family work, particularly those involving serious allegations of harm.

 Judith utilises her considerable experience in care proceedings to good effect in Court of Protection work.